GoogleCloudPlatform/avocano/docs/admin/extending-example.md

   * Under "Actions permissions", select "Disable actions".
   * Click **Save**.

-## Terraform needs `state.tf` file
+## Terraform needs a backend

-If you're running the examples in an environment outside of Cloud Shell, you'll need to be aware that the `setup.sh` created a Terraform backend state configuration for you.
-It's a file that's `.gitignore`d, so you might have missed it.
+If you're running the examples in an environment outside of Cloud Shell, you'll need to be aware that there was additional parameters added to the initialization of Terraform to store state in Cloud Storage, rather than your local machine:

-Be sure to create a `provisioning/terraform/state.tf` file with the following contents:

-*Note*: The `PROJECT_ID` is a literal replacement, and must be hardcoded (`backend` doesn't accept variables)

 ```
-terraform {
+terraform init -backend-config="bucket=terraform-${PROJECT_ID}"
-  backend gcs {
-    bucket = "terraform-PROJECT_ID"
-  }
-}
 ```

-This is automatically added in the root `cloudbuild.yaml`, but if you're doing local testing, be sure to add it.
+This is automatically included in any `terraform init` calls, so if you're calling this yourself, be sure to add it.

 ## Creating migrations